FORMER SENATOR ADAM EBBIN

 Picture

-Virginia Senator Adam P. Ebbin took office in 2012 after serving for eight years in the House of Delegates.
+Former Virginia Senator Adam P. Ebbin took office in 2012 after serving for eight years in the House of Delegates.

-Adam is the Chair of the Commission on Unemployment Compensation, a member of the Northern Virginia Transportation Commission, the School Readiness Committee, the Joint Subcommittee on Health and Human Resources Oversight, and serves as Vice-Chair of the Joint Commission on Technology and Science.
-He is also the Co-Chair of the General Assembly Gun Violence Prevention.
+He served as the Chair of the influential General Laws and Technology Committee, as well as a member of four other Senate Committees: Finance and Appropriations; Commerce and Labor; Privileges and Elections; and the Senate Rules Committee.
+Adam chaired the Commission on Unemployment Compensation and was a member of the Northern Virginia Transportation Commission, the School Readiness Committee, and the Joint Subcommittee on Health and Human Resources Oversight.
+He also served as Vice-Chair of the Joint Commission on Technology and Science and co-chaired the General Assembly Gun Violence Prevention caucus.

-He has worked inside and outside the legislative process to fight for progressive change in Virginia.
-He founded the Virginia Partisan Gays and Lesbian Democratic Club.
+He worked inside and outside the legislative process to fight for progressive change in Virginia.
+He founded the Virginia Partisan Gay and Lesbian Democratic Club.
 In 2023, Adam raised and contributed more than $500,000 to Democratic candidates in state races, helping Democrats defend the State Senate and retake the House of Delegates.
 Following the 2023 elections, Adam was elected by his Senate Democratic colleagues to serve as Vice Chair of the Senate Democratic Caucus.

-Adam has been honored by many organizations for his service including being recognized by the Virginia Education Association as Solid as a Rock for Education, as an Environmental Hero by the League of Conservation Voters, was named one of Equality Virginia's OUTstanding Virginians, has received Neighborhood Health's Health Equity Award, the National Organization for the Reform of Marijuana Law's (NORML) Vanguard Award, has been recognized by the Virginia Humane Society as an All Star for Animals, and as the Legislator of the Year by the Metropolitan Washington Building Trades Council.
+Adam was honored by many organizations for his service.
+He was recognized by the Virginia Education Association as "Solid as a Rock for Education," named an "Environmental Hero" by the League of Conservation Voters, and selected as one of Equality Virginia's "OUTstanding Virginians."
+He also received Neighborhood Health's Health Equity Award, the NORML Vanguard Award, recognition from the Virginia Humane Society as an "All Star for Animals," and was named "Legislator of the Year" by the Metropolitan Washington Building Trades Council.

 Paid for and authorized by Ebbin for Virginia